noelhorvath/mi-band-3-companion/README.md

 # Mi Band 3 Companion
-My thesis work for acquaring BSc degree in Computer Science.
+My thesis work for acquiring BSc degree in Computer Science.

 ## Screenshots of the application